myriacat/myriacat/README.md

 on exit, `myriaconf.txt` with editable input devices is created.<br>
 minimum requirements: Linux 64bit, X11, OpenGL<br>
 recommended soundcard: 192kHz 24bit recording<br>

-> 💡 **use myriacat as spectrum anaylzer for your music:**
-> linux does not route the speaker-output back to programs, the easiest way to monitor the audiostream
-> is to install "pavucontrol", and set "monitor of built-in Audio" at the "recording" tab.
-> this changes the source for myriacat only, and won't alter other audiosettings.

 <details>